Q - Who can be a juror?

 If the trial goes ahead, the first task of the day will be for the Crown and defence counsel to select 12 jury members from the jury panel.

 The jury panel will meet in the courtroom, the court reporter will call out everyone's name, and make a note of any member of the panel who is not there to answer.

-The judge will ask if any members of the jury panel believe they should be exempted from sitting on this particular case.
+The judge will ask if any members of the jury panel believe they should be excused from sitting on this particular case.
 Now is the time for you to speak up if you feel you have a reason to be excused, for example, you have a friend or relative who is involved in the case.
 You should also tell the judge if you have any sort of special interest in the case or a strong emotional response to the crime.
 For example, a close friend of yours may have been the victim of a similar crime, or the case may involve a crime against a child and you have a child the same age.
 The judge will decide whether to excuse you.

 The names of potential jurors will then be picked at random from a box of cards containing the names of every member of the jury panel.
 If your name is picked, you will be asked to stand in the jury box so that you and the accused can see each other.
 The Crown Attorney and the defence counsel may ask you questions to help them decide whether to 'challenge' you.

 The Crown Attorney and the defence lawyer can each 'challenge' you or any other prospective juror, this means that they request that you not sit on the jury.
 There are two basic types of challenges: 'peremptory challenges' and 'challenges for cause.'